Form W-2 Wage and Tax Statement FAQs

 - Clergy Housing Exclusion

-- Income exempt by U.S. treaties (applies to the employees from the country that has treaty with the US).
+- Income is exempt by U.S. treaties (applies to the employees from the country that has treaty with the US).

 - California and New York do not conform to the federal suspension of exclusion from income for qualified moving expense reimbursements under the 2017 federal tax law, HR.1, Pub.
 L. 115-97.
 CA and New York allow exclusion from income for qualified moving expense reimbursements.

-For the tax year 2022, the maximum Dependent Care contribution is $5,000 per year per household ($2,500 for a married individual filing a separate tax return.
+For the tax year 2025, the maximum Dependent Care contribution is $5,000 per year per household ($2,500 for a married individual filing a separate tax return.
 Deduction amounts withheld are reported in Box 10 (Dependent Care Benefits).
 Please refer to CalHR Annual Limits on Dependent Care Deductions for more information.

 Yes, fringe benefits are reported in Boxes 1 and 14 (Other).
 This amount will also be included in Boxes 3 and 5, if applicable.